faizan102418/Centralized-Student-Information-system/docs/DEVLOG.md

 - UUID-based student ID migration (schema change + query updates across `database.py`, `auth.py`, seed data) — this is a real, multi-file change that deserves full focus, not a Sunday half-session.
+- And will resume our work from here tomorrow